zengxiaofei/HapHiC/README.md

 $ /path/to/HapHiC/haphic pipeline asm.fa HiC.filtered.bam nchrs --correct_nrounds 2
 ```

+> [!NOTE]
+>
+> Nowadays, assemblers like hifiasm rarely produces misjoins when using high-quality long reads.
+Therefore, this parameter is unnecessary and may even reduce assembly contiguity.
+Even if there are a few assembly errors, they can be manually corrected in Juicebox by breaking the misjoins.

 **(iv) Switch error.** If your input assembly is haplotype-phased and has a high switch error rate (often introduced by assemblers when the sequence divergence between haplotypes is very low), use `--remove_allelic_links` to remove Hi-C links between allelic contigs, thereby increasing tolerance to such errors.
 The value should be the ploidy of the assembly.
 For example:

 ```bash